Tractus Iliotibialis Friction Syndrome (Runners Knee)

 The syndrome can lead to:

-• Pain on the outside of the knee, often during movement or after exertion
+• Pain on the outside of the knee, often during movement or after exercise

 • Swelling or tenderness at the level of the knee

-• Decreased stability or strength when running or climbing stairs
+• Reduced stability or strength when running or climbing stairs

-• Sometimes pain with extended periods of sitting with flexed knee
+• Sometimes pain during extended periods of sitting with flexed knee

 What can a podiatrist do?